-- In the same pot add the onion, celery, carrot, fennel, garlic, thyme, rosemary and the bay leaves.
+- In the same pot add the onion, celery, carrot, fennel, garlic, thyme, rosemary and the bay leaves and cook just until the onions are soft.
 Return the browned lamb shanks to the pot and add the beef broth and 2 cups of wine.
 The liquid should nearly cover the shanks, add more broth or water if necessary, and bring the pot to a boil.

 - When the lamb shanks have become tender, carefully transfer them to a platter and cover with foil to keep warm.
 Strain the cooking liquids through a fine mesh strainer into a saucepan, pressing down on the vegetables with the back of a spoon.
 Discard the solids left in the strainer, spoon off and discard as much of the fat as possible from the surface of the strained cooking liquids.
 Return the strained braising liquids to the cook-top set over medium-high and add the remaining 1 cup of wine and the Worcestershire sauce.
 Bring the braising liquids to a boil and cook until reduced to about 2 cups.
 About 5-10 minutes.